Non-Alcoholic Drinks for the Summer

 Smoothies and Milkshakes

-Fast food restaurants sell more smoothies and milkshake during the summer than at any other time of the year.
+Fast food restaurants sell more smoothies and milkshakes during the summer than at any other time of the year.
 However, some people prefer to make them at home.
 A smoothie is a drink with yogurt or ice cream, milk, and fresh fruit.
 Some smoothies contain no dairy and instead use crushed ice.
 A milkshake has the same basic ingredients as a non-dairy smoothie but tends to be thicker than a smoothie.
 For healthy smoothie recipes, visit Smoothie Web.
 For milkshake recipes, visit Mshake.

 Perhaps you don't want to miss out on the taste of some of the delicious cocktails but don't want to drink any alcohol.
 Luckily there are several recipes for cocktails without any alcohol in them.
 Many people consider them to be virgin cocktails while others call them mocktails.
 Drinks Mixer has a plethora of recipes that are non-alcoholic.

 Fruit juice is another healthy option for a summer drink.
 Aside from being packed with vitamins and minerals, it also helps you intake your daily allowance of fruit.
 However, don't be deceived.
 Many fruit juices today aren't really fruit juice.
 In fact, many contain less than 10 percent fruit.
 Also, be aware of the sugar content.
 This could be disguised as high fructose corn syrup.
 Fruit juice in the summer is great, just be sure to read the label carefully.
 You may find that you aren't drinking fruit juice after all.